This time of year always gets me thinking about a couple of quotes that have served as guiding principles in my life over time.

 - Be Silly: Embrace who you are.
 Take the time to know yourself and surround yourself with people that appreciate who you are and let you be weird.
 The more comfortable you are with yourself the more authentic you are able to be, the more genuine interactions you are able to have and the better quantity of work you are able to achieve.

 - Be Honest: Be honest with yourself and be honest with those around you.
 Are you overwhelmed?
 Do you need help?
 Do you need a mental health day?
 Do you need to eat frozen yogurt three nights in a row?
 Instead of shutting down, let others know that you need a minute.
-It is also especially important to be honest about needing help.
+It is also especially important, to be honest about needing help.
 Have you taken on one too many new projects?
 Are you lost with where to start?
 Ask for help.
 Folks will always respect you more for asking for help.

 - Be Kind: It is crucial to remember that you do not know what others are going through.
-Many times your smile or interaction may be the only positive interaction that individual has for the entire day.
+Many times your smile or interaction may be the only positive interaction that person has for the entire day.
 More often than not people do not remember what you have said, but they will always remember how you made them feel.